The Best Diet Before Embryo Transfer to Increase Fertility Chances

 Plant-based proteins

 Plant-based proteins increase the number of blood cells and, therefore, warm up the body and improve the general health condition of the mother.
-For this reason, adding this protein to your diet is better than avoiding animal proteins and raw foods before embryo transfer.
+For this reason, adding this protein to your diet for IVF is better than avoiding animal proteins and raw foods before embryo transfer.
 Foods such as leafy greens, kale, collards, spinach, carrots, pumpkin, sweet potatoes, tofu, soya, broad bean, gluten-free whole grains such as brown rice and quinoa, etc., are rich in plant-based proteins and should be added to your before embryo transfer diet.

 Vitamin D